jolynch/website/content/posts/there_has_been_inflation.md

 inflation((31.9, 179.4), (1997, 2015)) -> 10.07
 {{< /highlight >}}

-As many art sales are private it is hard to know exactly how much inflation has been going on in the fine art community.
+As many (most?) sales of art are private it is hard to know exactly how much inflation has been going on in the fine art community.
 Above we looked at some of the tail events happening in public auctions over the past decade and hopefully as the [LLCs](https://www.sec.gov/Archives/edgar/data/1738134/000149315218016661/partiiandiii.htm) created by companies like [masterworks.io](https://www.masterworks.io/) become more common we can finally get some accurate data on the matter.